kammitama5/kammitama5.github.io/_posts/2018-7-28-Saturday-July-28th.md

   which I will be compensated.
 So that's nice.
 I'd do it anyways because I really like the dog, and the family is a really nice one.
 It's a nice house and they make sure the kitchen is stocked and I have a quiet bedroom.
-However, I usually end up sleeping on the couch to keep to dog company because I really enjoy spending time with her, and she likes to get up in the morning and wake me up by licking my face :D
+However, I usually end up sleeping on the couch to keep the dog company because I really enjoy spending time with her, and she likes to get up in the morning and wake me up by licking my face :D

 - I did a meeting yesterday and then spent some time beginning my final GSoC draft.
 I also